lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 > ## "Eg er far din"

 Note:
 The patriarchal aspects of mapping carries on into the the open source world. while women are more active on social networks, volunteering geotagged information, they are less likely to map that information.
 To say it with Haraway: It matters who's knowledge knowledges knowledges, whos worlds world worlds.
-Check out

 ---

-###Paradigm Weakness
+### Paradigm Weakness

 * Desktops, desktops everywhere.
 * Stiff maps